Martin Van Buren: Early life and education

 Van Buren received a basic education at the village schoolhouse, and briefly studied Latin at the Kinderhook Academy and at Washington Seminary in Claverack.
-Van Buren was raised speaking primarily Dutch and learned English while attending school; he is the only president of the United States whose first language was not English.
+Van Buren had entirely Dutch ancestry and was raised speaking primarily Dutch; he learned English while attending school and is the only president of the United States whose first language was not English.
 Also during his childhood, Van Buren learned at his father's inn how to interact with people from varied ethnic, income, and societal groups, which he used to his advantage as a political organizer.
 His formal education ended in 1796, when he began reading law at the office of Peter Silvester and his son Francis.

 Van Buren, at 5 ft 6 in tall, was small in stature, and affectionately nicknamed "Little Van".
+He was also called the "Red Fox" due to his "bushy reddish sideburns, striking forehead and prominent nose".
 When he began his legal studies he wore rough, homespun clothing, causing the Silvesters to admonish him to pay greater heed to his clothing and personal appearance as an aspiring lawyer.
 He accepted their advice, and subsequently emulated the Silvesters' clothing, appearance, bearing, and conduct.
 The lessons he learned from the Silvesters were reflected in his career as a lawyer and politician, in which Van Buren was known for his amiability and fastidious appearance.
 Despite Kinderhook's strong affiliation with the Federalist Party, of which the Silvesters were also strong supporters, Van Buren adopted his father's Democratic-Republican leanings.
 The Silvesters and Democratic-Republican political figure John Peter Van Ness suggested that Van Buren's political leanings constrained him to complete his education with a Democratic-Republican attorney, so he spent a final year of apprenticeship in the New York City office of John Van Ness's brother William P. Van Ness, a political lieutenant of Aaron Burr.
 Van Ness introduced Van Buren to the intricacies of New York state politics, and Van Buren observed Burr's battles for control of the state Democratic-Republican party against George Clinton and Robert R. Livingston.
 He returned to Kinderhook in 1803, after his admission to the New York bar.

-Van Buren married Hannah Hoes (or Goes) in Catskill, New York, on February 21, 1807.
-She was his childhood sweetheart, and a daughter of his maternal first cousin, Johannes Dircksen Hoes.
+Van Buren married Hannah Hoes in Catskill, New York, on February 21, 1807, when he was 24 years old and she was 23.
+She was his childhood sweetheart and a daughter of his maternal first cousin, Johannes Dircksen Hoes.
 She grew up in Valatie, and like Van Buren her home life was primarily Dutch; she spoke Dutch as her first language, and spoke English with a marked accent.
 The couple had six children, four of whom lived to adulthood: Abraham (1807–1873), unnamed daughter (stillborn around 1809), John (1810–1866), Martin Jr. (1812–1855), Winfield Scott (born and died in 1814), and Smith Thompson (1817–1876).
-Hannah contracted tuberculosis, and died in Kinderhook on February 5, 1819, at age 35.
-Van Buren never remarried.
+Hannah contracted tuberculosis, and died in Kinderhook on February 5, 1819.
+Martin Van Buren never remarried.